-8.3.16 Procedures for Field Level Coordination of the Use of the Frequencies 1030 and 1090 MHz and Frequencies in the Bands 1215-1400, 2700-2900 and 9000-9200 MHz
+8.3.16 Coordination Procedures for the Use of the Frequencies 1030 and 1090 MHz and Frequencies in the Bands 1215-1390, 2700-2900 and 9000-9200 MHz

-1. Applicability--These procedures are applicable for all frequency assignment actions for use by U.S. Federal Government radio stations within the U.S. and Possessions for the purposes indicated:
+1. Applicability--The following coordination procedures provide for the local selection of frequencies and minimize the possibility of harmful interference.
+These procedures are applicable for all frequency assignment actions for use by U.S. Federal Government radio stations within the US&P for the purposes indicated:

-1030 MHz--Interrogators 1090 MHz--Ground Transponders 1215-1400 MHz--Radars 2700-2900 MHz--Radars 9000-9200 MHz--Radars
+1030 MHz 1090 MHz 1215-1390 MHz--Radars 2700-2900 MHz--Radars 9000-9200 MHz--Radars

-These procedures are implemented to provide for the local selection of frequencies and minimize, through effective coordination, the possibility of harmful interference.
+These procedures provide for coordination and selection of frequencies minimizing the possibility of harmful interference.

-2. Field Level Coordinators--The Federal Aviation Administration (FAA), as the National Airspace System (NAS) manager and having primary responsibility for flight safety, has established Regional Frequency Management offices throughout the U.S. and Possessions to effect field level selection and coordination of frequencies used for control of aeronautical operations within the NAS.
-Annex D, Table 1 is a list of FAA Regional Coordinators and indicates their geographical areas of responsibility and Figure 1 is a map depicting those areas.
+2. Coordination Procedures--The FAA, as the National Airspace System (NAS) manager and having primary responsibility for flight safety, has established a web-based frequency coordination request portal (See Annex D).
+This portal should be used for the coordination of UNCLASSIFIED frequency requests used for control of aeronautical operations within the NAS.
+Annex D provides a more detailed description of the FAA frequency coordination portal.